DataShaka/Documentation/glossary.md

 ## <a id="orchestration">Orchestration</a>

-The process of managing the movement, lineage, storage and quality control of data
+The process of managing the movement, lineage, storage and quality control of data with the use of Tractor

 ## <a id="tractor">Tractor</a>

 Tractor is a modern **data orchestration** scripting language designed to make **data easier**.

+Check out the [Tractor](tractor/README.md) page to learn more.

 ## <a id="implementation">Implementation</a>